Conversational AI for Healthcare: 2025 Guide & Use Cases

 Ongoing Management and Maintenance

 An AI system is not a “set it and forget it” tool.
-It requires ongoing attention to ensure it performs well and remains effective.
+It requires ongoing attention.

 • Quality Assurance and Performance Monitoring: Regular auditing of conversations and tracking key metrics (like automation rate and user satisfaction) are needed to catch errors and identify areas for improvement.